 You can request a reprint of your 1099-R form beginning the second week in February.
 Request your copy:

-- By sending us an automated request; or
+- By sending us an automated request;

-If you made after-tax contributions to NYSLRS while you were working, a small portion of your pension may be exempt from federal tax.
+If you made after-tax contributions to NYSLRS while you were working, a small portion of your benefit may be exempt from federal tax.
 The non-taxable amount is shown in Box 5 on your 1099-R. You should report only the taxable amount (in Box 2a) on your tax return.
 After you have fully recovered your after-tax contributions, the amount in Box 5 will be zero.